 - Real Estate REIT – VWO – 7%

-The remaining seven categories of pre-made portfolios are created in line with their strategy.
+The remaining seven categories of pre-made portfolios are created in line with their designated strategy.
 For example, the income portfolio includes only domestic and international bond funds.
 The miscellaneous “Other Strategies” pre-made portfolios include Blue Chip, Global Growth and Global Value strategies.

 M1 Finance DIY Investment Strategies and Asset Mix

 If you want to create your own combination of investments (or investment pies) you can choose from 4,325 stocks.
 M1 Finance also offers a stock screener to help you construct your own investment portfolio.

 You can also add in funds, from the selection of 1,909 offerings.
 There’s a screener to help you choose funds as well.